 • Participants must complete one day of the event to earn a medal

 • The Director of shooting shall be advised if an archer, when drawing back the string of his bow uses any technique which, in the opinion of the judges, could allow the arrow, if accidentally released, to fly beyond a safety zone.
 If the archer persists in using such a technique, he shall, in the interest of safety, be asked by the Games Director or DOS to stop shooting immediately and to leave the field.
 Archers must draw back with the arrow pointed at the target, not at the sky

 • During inclement weather an archer may replace there equipment with like or similar for there class.

 • There will be NO practice shots once the competition starts

 Food, Snacks and Soda will be available for a reasonable fee, there will be food available on the range.

 In each class and age division, Gold, Silver and Bronze medals will be awarded to the top three scores.
 There will be no tie-breakers.
 When ties exist, both archers will be given identical medals.
 Medals will be awarded at the Archery Venue at the conclusion of the 3D competition.
-If an athlete is the only participate in there class and division, They may be awarded a medal without competing on a second day.
+If an athlete is the only participant in their class and division, they may be awarded a medal without competing on a second day.